 Wrap it up and click Create Apple ID after you've completed filling out your personal and billing information.
 You'll need to verify your Apple ID using your email as a final step, then you're free to use your new account once it's done.

 From here, just sign in to iTunes with your newly-created account.
 Once done, iTunes will automatically redirect you to the corresponding country's App Store.

 On your iPhone or iPad, go to Settings ->iTunes & App Store.
 Tap on your existing Apple ID and select "Sign Out" if you have one signed in.
 Now, sign in using your newly-created Apple ID.
 When you're done, just open the App Store, and you'll be able to download region-locked games!
 Once all the games you want are downloaded, you can log out and back into your regular Apple ID if you want.

 It's important to note that this hack will only apply to free apps and games, as there's no valid payment and billing info associated with your secondary Apple ID.
 Your regular credit card or iTunes gift cards won't work due to regional restrictions imposed by Apple.
-One way to get around this is by buying gift cards from other countries online, the easiest of which being Canada.
-You could then add the gift card as your secondary Apple ID's payment info.
+One way to get around this is by buying gift cards from other countries online and add them as your secondary Apple ID's payment info.